Action of 27 June 1798

-Lookouts on Seahorse spotted Sensible at 16:00 on 26 June, and Captain Edward Foote immediately gave chase, the French frigate fleeing southwards.
-For 12 hours the pursuit continued until Foote was able to catch and defeat his opponent, inflicting heavy casualties on the weaker and overladen French frigate.
-Among the prisoners captured was General Louis Baraguey d'Hilliers who had been wounded in the storming of Malta, and among the treasure was an ornate seventeenth century cannon once owned by Louis XIV.
-The captured Sensible was initially fitted out as an active warship, but on arrival in Britain in 1799 the ship was downgraded to a transport.
-The action provided the British with the first conclusive evidence of the French intention to invade Egypt, but despite an extensive search for Nelson's fleet, Foote was unable to relay the location of the French to his admiral before the Battle of the Nile on 1 August.
+Lookouts on Seahorse spotted Sensible at 16:00 on 26 June and Foote immediately gave chase, with the French frigate fleeing southwards.
+For 12 hours the pursuit continued until Seahorse was able to catch up with Sensible, inflicting heavy casualties on the weaker and overladen French frigate, which eventually struck her colours.
+Sensible was initially fitted out as a warship, but upon her arrival at England in 1799 the ship was downgraded to a troopship.
+The action provided the British with the first conclusive evidence of the French intention to invade Egypt, but despite an extensive search for Nelson's fleet, Foote was unable to relay the location of the French to him before the Battle of the Nile on 1 August.

 Background

 On 19 May 1798, a French fleet departed Toulon for a top secret destination.
-The force consisted of 22 warships and 120 transports, to be joined by additional forces from Genoa, Corsica and Civitavecchia as it passed south through the Ligurian Sea.
-The fleet's target was Egypt, a territory nominally controlled by the Ottoman Empire that French General Napoleon Bonaparte considered an ideal springboard for operations against British India.
-Passing southwards without interference from the Royal Navy, which had been absent from the Mediterranean for over a year following the outbreak of war between Britain and Spain, Bonaparte's convoy passed Sicily on 7 June and two days later was at anchor off the harbour of Valletta on Malta.
-The island nation of Malta was under the command of the Knights of St. John of Jerusalem, a religious order that depended on France for much of its wealth and recruits.
-Bonaparte believed that capturing Malta was essential to controlling the Central Mediterranean, and when Grand Master Ferdinand von Hompesch zu Bolheim refused the fleet entry to the harbour, Bonaparte responded with a large scale invasion.
-The knights put up no resistance, although fighting against native Maltese troops lasted for 24 hours until the central city of Mdina fell.
-With this defeat the knights withdrew to their fortress at Valletta but were persuaded to surrender the following day with promises of pensions and estates in France.
+The force consisted of 22 warships and 120 transports, and was joined by additional ships from Genoa, Corsica and Civitavecchia as it sailed south through the Ligurian Sea.
+The fleet's target was Egypt, a territory nominally controlled by the Ottoman Empire that Napoleon, the fleet's overall commander, considered an ideal springboard for operations against British India.
+Passing southwards without interference from the Royal Navy, which had been absent from the Mediterranean for over a year following the outbreak of war between Britain and Spain, Napoleon's fleet passed Sicily on 7 June and two days later was at anchor off the harbour of Valletta, Malta.
+The island nation of Malta was then ruled by the Knights Hospitaller, a religious order that depended on France for much of its wealth and recruits.
+Napoleon believed that capturing Malta was essential to controlling the Central Mediterranean, and when Grand Master Ferdinand von Hompesch zu Bolheim refused the French fleet entry to the harbour, Napoleon responded with a large scale invasion.
+The order put up little resistance, although fighting against native Maltese troops lasted for 24 hours until the central city of Mdina fell.
+With this defeat the order withdrew to their fortress at Valletta but were persuaded to surrender the following day with promises of pensions and estates in France.